 APRs can fall into a few different buckets.
 Here’s a rundown of a few different APR types you should be aware of:

-- Penalty APR: If you miss a due date, this rate could replace your regular APR.
-This rate is more extreme than typical APRs (can be as high as 29.99 percent) and can be lowered to the standard interest rate after six months of timely payments.
+- Penalty APR.
+If you miss a due date, this rate could replace your regular APR.
+This rate is more extreme than typical APRs (it may be as high as 29.99 percent) and it can be lowered to the standard interest rate after six months of timely payments.